claudiazi/HeatwaveCalculation/README.md

    ```
    docker-compose -f docker-compose-airflow.yml up -d
    ```
-3. Access the Airflow web UI at http://localhost:8080 and log in with:
+3. Access the Airflow API at http://localhost:8080 and use the following credentials for authentication:
    - Username: admin
    - Password: admin